Seat Slate

 What it is

-The tool is built around the work teachers already do: collect names, arrange the room, try a few versions, print one, and then change it again when the first version meets reality.
+The tool can run offline after its first production load.
+That fits the job: collect names, match the real room, try a few versions, print one, and then change it again when the first version meets reality.

 Why I built it